+TARGET DESCRIPTION

+test Invokes all tests.

+integra- Invokes only the integration tests.

+tion_test

+test_offline Skips building the Docker appliance and only invokes tests that have no docker dependencies.

-To make integration tests easier to debug locally one can use which runs the integration tests in serial and doesn't redirect output.
+integra- Makes integration tests easier to debug locally by running the integration tests serially and doesn't

+tion_test_local redirect output.
 This makes it appears on the terminal as expected.